 - Are transported in a manual wheelchair in all settings.

 - Limited in ability to maintain antigravity head and trunk postures and control leg and arm movements.

-- Self-mobility is severely limited, even with the use of assistive technology.
+- Self-mobility is severely limited, even with the use of orthotics, prosthetics and seating.

 Visit CanChild Centre for Childhood Disability Research for more information about the GMFCS.